AlexThePolygonal/cpp-stateful-templates/README.md

-# Building an Imperative Language with C++ Templates
+# Emulating an Imperative Language with C++ Templates
 <!-- # Exploring Undefined Behaviour with Stateful C++ templates -->

 Since 2015, we know that templates in C++ can maintain state: there exist well-defined `constexpr` functions, the outputs of which change depending on the current state of the program.